aspose-pdf/Aspose.PDF-Documentation/java/convert-pdf-document/convert-emf-to-pdf/_index.md

+---
+title: Convert EMF to PDF
+linktitle: Convert EMF to PDF
+type: docs
+weight: 230
+url: /java/convert-emf-to-pdf/
+lastmod: "2021-02-05"
+description: Both bitmap as well as vector graphics can be files having an EMF extension.
+Convert EMF to PDF file simply with Java.
+sitemap:
+    changefreq: "weekly"
+    priority: 0.7
+---

 **Enhanced metafile format (EMF)** stores graphical images device-independently.
 Metafiles of EMF comprises of variable-length records in chronological order that can render the stored image after parsing on any output device.